kamuridesu/tf-backend-go/README.md

 ### API Gateway

+#### New API gateway
 Click Create API, then HTTP API.
 Add Lambda integration and search for the Lambda Function you created.
 Select it and give it a name.

 Then create a route that starts with / and another that starts with /{proxy+}, the later will be used to give a name to the Terraform State.
 The method for all routes should be `ANY`.

 After creating the routes just integrate it with the Lambda Function you created.
 Get the URL clicking on Deploy -> Stages.

+#### Existing API Gateway
+If you already has an API Gateway, just setup it to use {proxy+} in a route and integrate it to the lambda function.
+Remember, the method should be ANY.

 ### DynamoDB